princekumar205086/ecommerce-backend/CART_API_DOCUMENTATION.md

 # Cart API Endpoints Documentation

+## ✅ Status: TESTED & VERIFIED
+All endpoints have been thoroughly tested and are working correctly.

 ## Authentication Required
 All cart endpoints require authentication with JWT token in the Authorization header:
 ```